 The Customer Identification Program (CIP) is a process financial institutions follow to verify the identity of their customers.
-This program is mandated by the USA Patriot Act and the Bank Secrecy Act to prevent illicit activities such as money laundering and terrorist financing.
+This program is mandated by the USA PATRIOT Act and the Bank Secrecy Act to prevent illicit activities such as money laundering and terrorist financing.

 CIP is an important measure for financial institutions to ensure the security of their operations and prevent financial crime.
 It requires financial institutions to verify customer identification information, such as name, address, date of birth and government-issued identification number before opening an account.
 CIP is also important for the entity’s anti-money laundering (AML) program as it helps them to comply with various regulatory requirements.
 Let’s delve into the details of the CIP process.